EleutherAI/sparsify/README.md

 - [ ] Support for caching activations
 - [ ] Evaluate SAEs with KL divergence when grafted into the model

 If you'd like to help out with any of these, please feel free to open a PR!
-You can collaborate with us in the sparse-autoencoders channel of the EleutherAI Discord.
+You can collaborate with us in the sparse-autoencoders channel of the EleutherAI Discord, or email lucia@eleuther.ai.

 ## Installation